ishara-teaching/ishara-teaching.github.io/development.md

 Fundamentals in Teaching Workshops
 ----------------------------------

 A great deal of my development as a teacher is thanks to the foundation of the NC State University Fundamentals in Teaching (FIT) program.
-FIT offers several workshops to its Graduate Students, postdocs, staff, and faculty (free of charge) on subjects ranging from Classroom Assessment Techniques to Teaching to Different Learning Styles.
-Some of these workshops were attended more than once, but only the first attendance is listed below.
+FIT offers several workshops to its Graduate Students, postdocs, staff, and faculty on subjects ranging from Classroom Assessment Techniques to Teaching to Different Learning Styles.
+Some of these workshops were attended more than once, but only the first attendance at each is listed below.

+ * *Getting the Inside Scoop*: In this workshop, we met with faculty from a variety of institutions to talk about the differences in teaching and research responsibilities at each - February 18, 2014
  * *Question, Persuade, Refer: Suicide Prevention Training*: In this seminar, students participated in the [one-hour QPR training program](http://www.qprinstitute.com/) for suicide awareness and prevention - October 29, 2013
  * *Teaching with Sensitivity to Difference*: This seminar covered the importance and strategies for being aware and receptive for students from different backgrounds, with emphasis on the accommodations provided by the NC State Disability Services Office - Jamie Coccarelli and Rebecca Sitton, October 22, 2013
  * *Motivating Students*: The first seminar of the Preparing the Professoriate Program, we were taught how to motivate students through our own attitude and demeanor in the classroom - Bryce Lane, September 17, 2013